 Hans holds a B.A. from Hillsdale College and a master's degree in Public Policy from Pepperdine University.
 He undertook further graduate studies in political science from Claremont Graduate University.

-Hans is married to Erin and has two stepsons, Cullen and Kannen.
-They enjoy hiking throughout Washington.
+Hans is married to Erin and they have a daughter Clara.
+Hans also has two stepsons, Cullen and Kannen.
+Hans and Erin enjoy hiking throughout Washington.